Latino children's literature: Subject matter

+Identity and culture are big ideas that also come up in many books.
+Latino authors and illustrators are known to create more authentic depictions of subcultures without generating stereotypes.
+When Latino authors write books based on their own experiences, they are able to give a more accurate picture of the experiences their own subcultures goes through.
+Moving towards the message of English being seen as privilege, a lot books written today within this subgenre are written in English.
+This sends the message that is more significant in comparison to English since it is generally the preferred language that books seem to be written in.
+One article states that "it is important to consider how language is privileged in the books and how it advantages some and disadvantages others".

-Latino children’s literature has had themes that have been identified by some scholars as problematic.
+Latino children's literature has had themes that have been identified by some scholars as problematic.
 This can be seen with the presentation of gender where Latinas are largely portrayed as domestic workers and as less competent.
 This is also seen in the imagery of Latin America as poor and unwelcoming, with descriptions of the region full of racial stereotypes.
 This negative depiction is also given to urban barrios which are treated as dangerous and poverty-ridden.

-Biographical stories of famous or important Latino figures are also popular.

 Style

-Latino children’s literature encompasses a diverse array of stylistic choices such as the usage of metaphors, similes expressed through riddles, proverbs/sayings, tongue twisters, and nursery rhymes.
-Poetry is also a common practice.In order to bring authenticity to the text authors will sometimes include Spanish or Chicano vernacular and phrases, or offer a completely bilingual version of a story, a stylistic choice that is very specific to this body of literature.
-Adult Latino literature is known for the magical realism that is popular among Latino writers, and this style is imbued in the oral traditions and folklore that make up Latino children’s literature.
-In addition to magical realism, memoirs are part of the Latino body of work that is incorporated into children’s literature, with Sandra Cisneros’ The House on Mango Street being a prime example of this.
+Latino children's literature encompasses a diverse array of stylistic choices such as the usage of metaphors, similes expressed through riddles, proverbs/sayings, tongue twisters, and nursery rhymes.
+Poetry is also a common practice.
+In order to bring authenticity to the text authors will sometimes include Spanish or Chicano vernacular and phrases, or offer a completely bilingual version of a story, a stylistic choice that is very specific to this body of literature.
+Adult Latino literature is known for the magical realism that is popular among Latino writers, and this style is imbued in the oral traditions and folklore that make up Latino children's literature.
+In addition to magical realism, memoirs are part of the Latino body of work that is incorporated into children's literature, with Sandra Cisneros' The House on Mango Street being a prime example of this.